Daniel-st87/MNXB11-Final-project/Workplan.md

 Tasks to do:
-Stage 1: Create repository
+Stage 1: Create repository- complete

+stage 2: Preprocess the data- complete

-Stage 2: Analyze data, create graphs
+Stage 3: Analyze data, create graphs

 German: Warmest/coldest day of each year